Ayr RFC

-Table
+During that professional era, they also ran an amateur "Club XV" which competed in the Tennent's National League 1, a 2nd XV "Ayr-Millbrae", which plays in the SRU West Reserve League Division 1, and various age group teams, from age 4, up to age 18.

 Millbrae

 Millbrae is a rugby ground used by Ayr for both training and practice.
-It has two full size rugby fields, one overlooked by a grandstand, and a clubhouse, which is used mainly for changing rooms, the function room and the bar.
+It has two full-size rugby fields, one overlooked by a grandstand, and a clubhouse, which is used mainly for changing rooms, the function room, and the bar.
 Millbrae is adjacent to the Robert Burns Birthplace Museum and can be accessed either by a road from Alloway or via a small gate beside the museum.

 Millbrae became Ayr's home in 1964, the club having moved from the original ground at Newton Park to Dam Park, then to the Old Racecourse and King George V playing field before finally taking up residence in Alloway.
-Newton Park is now the venue of international bowls competitions, Dam Park is an athletics stadium and King George V is given over to soccer, although its claim to fame came from the time of a full Scottish trial was staged there in 1958, every other ground in Scotland being frostbound.
+Newton Park is now the venue of international bowls competitions, Dam Park is an athletics stadium, and King George V is given over to soccer.
+Although its claim to fame came from the time a full Scottish trial was staged there in 1958, every other ground in Scotland being frost bound.

 In March 2022, South Ayrshire council announced they had sold Dam Park stadium in central Ayr to the club.

 Caps and Representative honours

 From its foundation in 1897, up until the 1960s, Ayr was a "junior" club, playing mainly in the Western Union.
 However, during the 1950s it gradually improved its fixture list in the old Unofficial Championship.
-War-time "cap" Jock "Stiffy" McClure was a regular in Inter-City games while Ayr regularly provided players to the combined Ayrshire-Renfrewshire side, which played Glasgow in trial games from which the Glasgow Inter-District squad was chosen.
+Wartime "cap" Jock "Stiffy" McClure was a regular in Inter-City games, while Ayr regularly provided players to the combined Ayrshire-Renfrewshire side, which played Glasgow in trial games from which the Glasgow Inter-District squad was chosen.

 Ayr had a particularly good record in the Glasgow & District Knock-Out Cup, going head-to-head with the leading Glasgow clubs.
-In 1960, Ayr winger Jim Black was chosen for the Inter-City match, a rare honour for a player not with an Unofficial Championship club.
+In 1960, Ayr winger Jim Black was decided for the Inter-City match, a rare honour for a player not with an Unofficial Championship club.
 Ayr were finally admitted to this competition in 1968.
 Throughout the 1960s, 1970s and 1980s, Ayr produced players of international standard.
 One who played and went on to be capped out of London Scottish was Alistair Boyle.
 Although supplying players to the Glasgow side (and Glasgow clubs) Ayr had to wait until 1977 for the first home-grown player to gain international honours.
-Winger David Ashton won his B cap against France and in the following year John Brown was in the B side at full back in the same fixture.
+Winger David Ashton won his B cap against France, and in the following year John Brown was in the B side at full back in the same fixture.
 Earlier in that decade, loose-head prop Jock Craig had sat on the bench for the Scotland B side, and been chosen for the International Trial.